no5ix/no5ix.github.io/source/_posts/algo_na.md

             url: https://stackoverflow.com/questions/27167943/why-leftright-left-2-will-not-overflow
             Q: why left+(right-left)/2 can avoid overflow?
             A:
-                You have left < right by definition.
-                As a consequence, right - left > 0, and furthermore left + (right - left) = right (follows from basic algebra).
-                And consequently left + (right - left) / 2 <= right.
-So no overflow can happen since every step of the operation is bounded by the value of right.
-                By contrast, consider the buggy expression, (left + right) / 2. left + right >= right, and since we don’t know the values of left and right, it’s entirely possible that that value overflows.
+                Suppose (to make the example easier) the maximum integer is 100, left = 50, and right = 80.
+If you use the naive formula:

+                int mid = (left + right)/2;
+                the addition will result in 130, which overflows.

+                If you instead do:

+                int mid = left + (right - left)/2;
+                you can't overflow in (right - left) because you're subtracting a smaller number from a larger number.
+That always results in an even smaller number, so it can't possibly go over the maximum.
+E.g. 80 - 50 = 30.

+                And since the result is the average of left and right, it must be between them.
+Since these are both less than the maximum integer, anything between them is also less than the maximum, so there's no overflow.
             */
-            int midIndex = leftIndex + ((rightIndex - leftIndex) >> 2);  // >> 2 等同于 除以 2
+            int midIndex = leftIndex + ((rightIndex - leftIndex) >> 1);  // >> 1 等同于 除以 2
             if (numbers[midIndex] == targetNumber) {
                 return midIndex;
             } else if (numbers[midIndex] < targetNumber) {